WUSTL-CSE222-FS18/studio-01-studio1_ha_wenz/README.md

 ***Q1.7 Briefly summarize your findings as a Designer.
 Is the customer happy with your work?
 How could it be further improved?***

+* Have a notification banner if you are not available to see the haptic feedback.

 ***Q1.8 Briefly summarize your findings as a Customer.
 Will the proposed solution meet your needs?
 Was it substantially different than what you may have initially envisioned?***

+* It exceeds expectations.
+It is different than what we initially envisioned, which was an alarm clock that runs around.

 (5 minutes): Reverse roles.
 Designers and Customers: Fill in your answers to the question above.